skip to main content

 Eyelid & Eyebrow Surgery

 The eyelids and their surrounding area are a delicate part of the face.
 Given time and gravity, the thin layer of skin and muscles that surround the eyes weaken and begin to sag.
 These changes can often impede vision and make one look tired and older.
-Prior to surgery, Dr. Zwick or Dr. Mehta will conduct a thorough evaluation to assess the cause of drooping eyelids.
+Prior to surgery, Dr. Zhao or Dr. Mehta will conduct a thorough evaluation to assess the cause of drooping eyelids.
 It may be a result of excess skin (dermatochalasis), weakened eyelid muscles (ptosis) or even weakened eyebrow muscles.
 There are several outpatient surgical procedures that can help open the eyes and improve the overall appearance of the upper face.

 View Video